timothyhull/breadpool-champs-app/docs/index.md

     - I am a physically disabled U.S. Army veteran, and I believe I fit within the category of people with hidden disabilities.
     - When I am an SO, nobody sees me and thinks I’m disabled, guesses I have an extensive injury history that includes 20 x surgeries, or has any idea how much daily work I do to physically function, gear up and skate, and excel at high-intensity physical activities.
     - Intense rehabilitation to recover from injuries is my superpower.
 For example, I served as an SO less than two weeks after a total hip replacement last year because I spent hours and hours each day rehabilitating, strengthening, and specifically training to be ready to skate.
-    - **I want people with physical disabilities to see me as an example that's it’s still possible to experience the joy and fulfillment from strenuous sports and activities.**
+    - **I want people with physical disabilities to see me as an example that's it’s possible for them to experience the joy and fulfillment from strenuous sports and activities.**

     <figure markdown>
         ![Outside Pack Referee, RCR GNR vs. Texas Hustlers, November, 2023 - Credit: Jonathan Works Photography (worksphoto on Facebook)](images/breadpool_opr_gnr_vs_tx_11_18_23.png){ width="350" style="filter: drop-shadow(0 0 0.2rem black)"}